Gkikas Magiorkinis

-Gkikas Magiorkinis (1978) is a Greek medical doctor specialized in Clinical Pathology and assistant professor of Hygiene and Epidemiology at the Department of Hygiene, Epidemiology and Medical Statistics of the National and Kapodistrian University of Athens in Athens, Greece.
+Gkikas Magiorkinis (1978) is a Greek medical doctor specialized in Clinical Pathology and Associate Professor of Hygiene and Epidemiology at the Department of Hygiene, Epidemiology and Medical Statistics of the National and Kapodistrian University of Athens in Athens, Greece.

 Early years

 Gkikas Magiorkinis was born and raised in Piraeus and was an honors student at school, while receiving awards in the Hellenic National Contests of Physics (2nd award, 1997) and Chemistry (5th award, 1997).
 He was accepted at the Medical School of Athens University in 1997, having scored the highest marks in all of Greece in the Greek University Admission Exams.